 There are a number of surprises in store for the reader of Emergency Care.
 Just when you think you know what is going to happen next, Owen throws a curve ball to ramp up the adrenaline.
 The medical setting, the hurricane and the desperate men all combine to provide heart-thumping drama.
 This is a plot driven novel, but the reader cannot help becoming invested in some of the characters’ lives.
 Fortunately, Owen does a good job of wrapping up the story after the storm has passed.
 There is also a strong spiritual thread featuring forgiveness and healing.
 Only one scene seems out of place, but overall, I think the author did a good job of portraying the truth of God’s love and care for people.
 As I said, this is an edgy novel.
 Never graphic, it does contain some violence and adult situations, but no profanity.
 A good choice for fans of Brandilyn Collins or Steven James.
 The writer also includes discussion questions for book clubs and theological questions for personal reflection or group discussion.

-(Thanks to Bethany for a review copy.
+(Thanks to Linda Owen for a review copy.
 The opinions expressed are mine alone.)